Placeholder-Software/WetSurfaceDecals/docs/GettingStarted/QuickStart.md

 This folder contains the core effect.

-## 2. Add `WetSurfaceDecals` script to your cameras
+## 2. Add `WetStuff` script to your cameras

-Add the `WetSurfaceDecals` script to each camera in your scene.
+Add the `WetStuff` script to each camera in your scene.
 Cameras must have this script attached for the decals to be visible from that camera.

 > **Ensure that the camera is rendering using the Deferred pipeline.**